research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 * Parent organisation: if the organisation belongs to another organisation, add the ID of the parent organisation here.
 The organisation ID is displayed in the Admin section of the respective organisation.

 :::warning
 **Note** that changing the parent organisation will also affect the path under which the organisation is accessible.
-The path is determined by the organisation hirarchy, e.g. `/organisations/parent-organisation/child-organisation`.
+The path is determined by the organisation hierarchy, e.g. `/organisations/parent-organisation/child-organisation`.
 :::

 The settings are visible in the *Admin section* under the *General settings* tab of the organisation settings: